 Suddenly, a SCELEC Roller dumpster truck came into view hurtling along at full speed.
 The Vipers immediately opened fire, their heavy rounds ripping chunks out of the Roller's light plating, but it wasn't stopping.
 Slavers unleashed their pulse rounds too and a flat curtain of light bolts filled the air between them and the incoming Roller to no avail.
 Buzz drones barely had time to lift off and engage the incoming threat when the unexpected happened...

 The speakers dotted around the atrium on floor 120 thundered with a rumbling rage, almost rupturing their delicate membranes.
 Screams filled the air and people fell to the ground gripped with fear as others, barely able to blink, remained transfixed by the scenes unfolding on the holoscreen.
 They couldn't believe what they were seeing.

 The enormous explosion sent Slaver heads and limbs flying high into the sky in every direction.
 Vipers, Buzz drones and turrets were also instantly torn to pieces when the charges inside the Roller detonated on impact.

-Sinjari Hayek gasped in disbelief and allowed the fine crystal goblet she was cupping in her delicate hands to crash to the floor where it shattered to pieces.
-Its blood-red contents splashed over the previously spotless white slippers of Riek Baswan who stood motionless the whole time, completely unable to react to the spectacle unfolding on the streets below.
+Sinjari Hayek gasped in disbelief.
+She allowed the fine crystal goblet cupped by her delicate hands to crash to the floor where it shattered into pieces.
+Its blood-red contents splashed over Riek Baswan's white slippers drenching them until they were entirely soaked in the liquid.
+The mech was unfazed.
+He stood motionless, his eyes glued to the holoscreen, unable to process the spectacle unfolding on the streets below.